A note on Lang's conjecture for quotients of bounded domains

-Let $X$ be a compact complex manifold, $\tilde X\to X$ a Galois \'etale cover, and assume that the Bergman metric of $\tilde X$ is non-degenerate, so that the canonical metric $h_{\tilde X}$ on $K_{\tilde X}$ defined by $\cH(\tilde X)$ is smooth, strictly psh.
+Suppose now that $X$ is a compact complex manifold, and $\tilde X\to X$ is a Galois \'etale cover.
+Assume that the Bergman metric of $\tilde X$ is non-degenerate, so that the canonical metric $h_{\tilde X}$ on $K_{\tilde X}$ defined by $\cH(\tilde X)$ is smooth, strictly psh.
 Being invariant under automorphisms, this metric descends to a smooth, strictly psh metric on $K_X$, and the latter is thus ample by \cite{Kod}.
 This argument, which goes back to the same paper by Kodaira, admits the following variant.

 \begin{lem} Let $X$ be a compact K\"ahler manifold admitting a Galois \'etale cover $\tilde X\to X$ with generically non-degenerate Bergman metric.
 Then $X$ is projective and of general type. \end{lem}